-11.1.3 Tiers of superstructures or deckhouses of width not greater than 0.25 B, at any place, where B is a moulded breadth of platform, need not be considered, provided the area of their projection is less than 1% of the total area of platform projection;

-11.1.4 Guard rails and bulwarks higher than 1.5 m shall be taken into account;
+- 11.1.3 Tiers of superstructures or deckhouses of width not greater than 0.25 B, at any place, where B is a moulded breadth of platform, need not be considered, provided the area of their projection is less than 1% of the total area of platform projection; - 11.1.4 Guard rails and bulwarks higher than 1.5 m shall be taken into account;

+PRS shall separately consider design of bollards, hawse pipes and fairleads of the platform without buoyancy part, which are used for mooring vessels alongside it.
-11.1.5 For platforms with columns, the area of projection of all columns shall be considered (that means the surfaces non-exposed to wind shall not be deducted).
-However, the shape factor for cylindrical surfaces of columns equal to 0.5, may be considered;

-11.1.6 Use of combined projection area of a group of deckhouses instead of calculation of each individual deckhouse area is possible;

-11.1.7 The calculations of large isolated structures, such as cranes and derricks, shall be performed individually, with the use of the above given shape factors;

-11.1.8 Small isolated structures of projection area less than 1% of the total projection area of platform may be disregarded in calculations.

-11.1.9 Lattice structures commonly used in derrick towers, booms and some types of masts, may be calculated approximately by taking 30% of combined areas of the front and rear side projections (i.e. 60% of combined projection area of one side for double-sided lattices).
-The shape factor shall be assumed as in formula 11.1.2.

-11.1.10 Calculated value of the equipment number shall be applied in table 4.1.2, Part III - Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships.

-11.1.11 Steel wire ropes or synthetic fibre ropes complying with 4.2.1.2 and 4.2.1.4, Part III - Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships, may be used as mooring ropes.

-11.1.12 The design of mooring appliances shall generally comply with the requirements of 4.2.2.2 to 4.2.2.7, Part III - Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships.

-11.1.13 The safe working load shall not exceed 80% of design load determined acc. to 4.2.2.4, Part III - Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships.
+- 11.1.5 For platforms with columns, the area of projection of all columns shall be considered (that means the surfaces non-exposed to wind shall not be deducted).
+However, the shape factor for cylindrical surfaces of columns equal to 0.5, may be considered; - 11.1.6 Use of combined projection area of a group of deckhouses instead of calculation of each individual deckhouse area is possible; - 11.1.7 The calculations of large isolated structures, such as cranes and derricks, shall be performed individually, with the use of the above given shape factors; - 11.1.8 Small isolated structures of projection area less than 1% of the total projection area of platform may be disregarded in calculations. - 11.1.9 Lattice structures commonly used in derrick towers, booms and some types of masts, may be calculated approximately by taking 30% of combined areas of the front and rear side projections (i.e. 60% of combined projection area of one side for double-sided lattices).
+The shape factor shall be assumed as in formula 11.1.2. - 11.1.10 Calculated value of the equipment number shall be applied in table 4.1.2, Part III Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships. - 11.1.11 Steel wire ropes or synthetic fibre ropes complying with 4.2.1.2 and 4.2.1.4, Part III Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships, may be used as mooring ropes. - 11.1.12 The design of mooring appliances shall generally comply with the requirements of 4.2.2.2 to 4.2.2.7, Part III Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships. - 11.1.13 The safe working load shall not exceed 80% of design load determined acc. to 4.2.2.4, Part III Hull Equipment of the Rules for the Classification and Construction of Sea-Going Ships.